Fees and Fiscal Information

 Florida Prepaid and Financial Aid

 Students participating in the Florida Prepaid College Program who are also expecting to receive financial aid (i.e., Bright Futures, Pell, student loans, other scholarships/grants) will have the Florida Prepaid applied first to tuition and applicable fees.
 Financial aid received will be disbursed and applied to outstanding charges, which may include tuition and fees not covered by the program.
-Any excess financial aid that remains after debts have been paid will be refunded to the student (student/parent if PLUS Parent loan).
+Any excess financial aid that remains after debts have been paid will be refunded to the student or if there is a Plus loan this will be refunded to the student or parent.

 Study Abroad Programs and Distance Learning